The Sunny Health & Fitness SF-RB4601 Recumbent Bike is new for 2016.

 Length 56 ins

 Max User Weight 300 lbs

-If you want a bike that can accommodate for people up to 350 lbs than there is a similar model that has the same features that has just been released the Sunny Health and Fitness SF-RB4602 Recumbent Bike – it does cost up to an extra $90 for the extra capacity
+If you want a bike that can accommodate for people up to 350 lbs than there is a similar model that has the same features that has just been released the Sunny Health and Fitness SF-RB4602 Recumbent Bike – it does cost more for the extra capacity

 This is very much a no frills bike except for the adjustable seat and the console.

 This is usual for the price range.
 You need to find somewhere to keep your water bottle and mobile devices if you want them close at hand.
 If you do want you can hold them in your hand as your hands don’t need to help with keeping your balance in most cases or you could have them on table near you.